danrleypereira/online-challenges/README.md

 # URI
-My exercises of the URI page.
+My exercises of the URI webpage.
-I solve any questions of the URI page.
+I solved some questions of URI webpage.